 It appears that most plans will at least offer partial coverage for:

 - Medical detox: This involves withdrawal management services with the supervision of a physician.

-- Residential treatment, when medical necessity can be demonstrated: Typically, medical necessity applied to inpatient treatment must include some documentation by a physician that the individual needs 24-hour supervision, is suffering from a severe manifestation of mental illness (e.g., a substance use disorder), or their personal situation is so disrupted by their condition that they cannot function outside of a residential treatment unit.
+- Residential treatment, when medical necessity can be demonstrated: Typically, medical necessity applied to inpatient treatment must include some documentation by a physician that the patient needs 24-hour supervision, is suffering from a severe manifestation of mental illness (e.g., a substance use disorder), or their personal situation is so disrupted by their condition that they cannot function outside of a residential treatment unit.
 Inpatient treatment (residential treatment) is time-limited, and for most individuals, coverage will only be allowed for a specific period of time (e.g., 30, 60, or 90 days).
-Treatment providers must provide documentation of goals for the treatment (true for all forms of treatment) and provide periodic updates on the individual’s progress toward meeting these goals.
-Under some policies, residential treatment may only be approved if the individual has failed in outpatient treatment services.
+Substance abuse treatment providers must provide documentation of goals for the treatment (true for all forms of treatment) and provide periodic updates on the individual’s progress toward meeting these goals.
+Under some policies, residential treatment may only be approved if the patient has failed in outpatient treatment services.

 - Transitional care: In some cases, transitional recovery services may be covered.

 The extent of coverage will vary depending on the specific program.
 Platinum plans offer more extensive coverage compared to bronze plans.
 Outpatient treatment services are often approved more quickly than inpatient treatment services.
 For treatment to receive coverage, the individual must have a formal diagnosis of a substance use disorder as listed in the Diagnostic and Statistical Manual of Mental Disorders – Fifth Edition (DSM-5); treatment often requires a referral from a physician, and again, it must follow the guidelines of medical necessity.